What We Do

 Our core activities dictate what we do on a day to day basis.
 However, we frequently apply for additional funding to carry out specific project work.
 Here is a flavour of what we are currently working on.

-Mournelive showcases the work of the Mourne Heritage Trust, established in 1997 to manage the Mourne AONB.
-As an independent limited company and registered charity, the Trust is committed to protecting and enhancing this special place.
+Mournelive showcases the work of Mourne Heritage Trust.
+The Trust was established in 1997 to manage the Mourne Area of Outstanding Natural Beauty (AONB).
+It is an independent limited company and a registered charity, dedicated to protecting and enhancing this special landscape.

-Located in the southeast corner of Northern Ireland, the AONB covers 570 square kilometres (57,000 hectares).
-It encompasses the Mourne Mountains, a stunning coastline, and the ancient uplands of Slieve Croob.
-The landscape’s beauty is defined by its diversity, featuring lakes, reservoirs, drumlins, farmland, beaches, and sand dunes.
+The Mourne AONB is located in the southeast of Northern Ireland and covers 570 square kilometres (57,000 hectares).
+It includes the Mourne Mountains, a beautiful coastline, and the ancient uplands of Slieve Croob.
+The area is rich and varied, with lakes, reservoirs, farmland, drumlins, beaches, and sand dunes creating a distinctive and diverse landscape.

 The Trust’s mission is: